Please click on the relevant section below to expand the guidance.

 - If you confirmed that you will use Standard (3 weeks) visa application service

-If you are an offer-holder and have confirmed on your 'CAS request webform' that you will apply for your Tier 4 visa from within the UK, the deadline to assign a CAS is detailed below - dates to be back tracked from 'latest start date':
+If you are an offer-holder and have confirmed on your 'CAS request webform' that you will apply for your Student visa from within the UK, the deadline to assign a CAS is detailed below - dates to be back tracked from 'latest start date':

 - We would expect most students to have requested a CAS before their 'Course start date'.